kenheaslip/EducationEngineer/education-engineer/tutorial.md

 It's best practice to avoid deploying apps in the default namespace in your cluster.
 If you use default, you may encounter issues in the future where a cluster version upgrade modifies settings you have applied and creates outages or performance impacts on your apps.

 An example of an issue you could run into is changes to the default namespace limits or quotas:
-- Cluster upgrade removes the limits you set on the default namespace.
+- A cluster upgrade removes or modifies the limits you set on the default namespace.
 If you are using a cloud K8s Cluster with node scaling, your app could endlessly scale up and surprise you with a very expensive bill.

 1. To create a new namespace named 'mylab', execute the command below.
 ```